Research Program Membership Guidelines (updated November, 2013)

 A provisional Full member will be an experienced and productive scientist who has completed a full HCCC membership application, but who is doing work that is not clearly cancer relevant.
 Following approval, the provisional Full member will be serve for 1 year, during which time the Provisional Full member will have privileges similar to a Full member with respect to Cores and the CCSG.
 After that year, the provisional Full member will be asked to submit an update outlining how their research has become more cancer relevant over that year.
 If no update is provided, then the provisional Full membership will be terminated.
 If an update is submitted, it will be reviewed by the Leadership committee, which will determine whether the research is cancer relevant and whether the provisional Full member should be considered a Full member.
 Applicants will be told that provisional status will not be renewable for a second year, although the Leadership committee will be allowed to make an exception to this rule under extraordinary circumstances.

-Associate Members - Associate Members will be active cancer researchers who are early in their careers and have not yet obtained peer-reviewed funding for research, or established cancer researchers who have not had peer-reviewed funding for the past 4 years.
+Associate Members - Associate Members will be active cancer researchers who are early in their careers and have not yet obtained peer-reviewed funding for research, and/or have internal peer review funding made by the HCCC Research Review Committee, or established cancer researchers who have not had peer-reviewed funding for the past 4 years.

 Clinical Members – Clinical Members will be clinicians who dedicate a minimum of 50% of their effort to the care of cancer patients at the University of Iowa and have demonstrated a commitment to the cancer center research mission.
 This can include enrollment of patients on clinical protocols or serving as investigators on cancer research projects such as industry supported clinical trials.